joeldavidsonharris/snowflake-rag/readme.md

 ### Update SQL script

-Update the SQL script to reference your PDF files.
-If you split your PDF files you need to reference the split versions.
+Update the `rag.sql` script to reference your PDF files.
+If you split your PDF files, you will need to reference the split versions.

 Areas to update are denoted by `ALTER` comments.

 ### Create Snowflake resources

-- Run `rag.sql` against your Snowflake account, using the VSCode Snowflake extension
+Run `rag.sql` against your Snowflake account, using the VSCode Snowflake extension

 ### Talk to the chatbot

-- Open the `CHATBOT` Streamlit application in the Snowflake UI and ask questions about the content of your PDF files
+Open the `CHATBOT` Streamlit application in the Snowflake UI and ask questions about the content of your PDF files